City on Lock: Recording

-Marketing
+Release

 On June 19, 2020, it was reported that the album was leaked in full to the internet.
 The album was subsequently released the following day.

 Critical reception

 City on Lock was generally well received by music critics, upon its release.
-Reviewing in his Substack-published "Consumer Guide" column, Robert Christgau applauded the City Girls' "light, articulated rhymes" and declared, "What a relief to hear credible hoes rather than dubious cracklords brag about their cash on hand, to hear designer brands coveted as adornments rather than status symbols, to hear 'bitch' claimed by women rather than wielded by men."
+Reviewing in his "Consumer Guide" column, Robert Christgau applauded the City Girls' "light, articulated rhymes" and declared, "What a relief to hear credible hoes rather than dubious cracklords brag about their cash on hand, to hear designer brands coveted as adornments rather than status symbols, to hear 'bitch' claimed by women rather than wielded by men."
 Fellow critic Tom Hull found the lyrics "over the top, but so are the trap beats".
 In the review for AllMusic, Fred Thomas said the album had "moments of tenderness are brief and understated, though, with the majority of City on Lock delivering amped-up, belligerent fun."

 Kenan Draughorne gave the album a positive write-up for HipHopDX, claiming that "True to City Girl form, City on Lock is about scamming, tricking and full-volume boasts that simply don't hit the same without a subwoofer."
 The review by Pitchfork's Lakin Starling noted the growth in City Girls' experience, stating that "Yung Miami and JT come through with their signature amped-up party jams, while also making space to acknowledge what they've survived.
 It's a dynamic informed by their time apart during a trying period that required confidence and ambition to conquer."